Thursday, May 29, 2008

 Williamsburgh Café

 Yesterday, with a nod at the original spelling of Brooklyn’s eastern district, I took my friends for a noteworthy Sunday brunch at 170 Wythe Ave.
-Though the service was not all that attentive, the southern styled food filled me with a profound sense of imminent nostalgia.
+Though the service was not all that attentive, the southern-style food filled me with a profound sense of imminent nostalgia.
 In one week tomorrow I will board SK910 and leave the Americas for the indefinite future.
 For those curious about the summer I am happy to report that next stop will indeed be the Armenian highlands with Lina.

 Sunday, May 11, 2008